albertakhim/Phishing-Awareness-Campaign/README.md

 ### Tools Used

-Gophish Phishing Simulation Tools.
-For conducting mock phishing attacks Social Engineering using OSINT Framework  https://osintframework.com to acertain the content of im=nformation to share
+Gophish Phishing Simulation Tools: For conducting mock phishing attacks

+Social Engineering using OSINT Framework https://osintframework.com to acertain the content of information to share

 ### Research and Planning: